Muostafa/Chat_app_system/README.md

 }
 ```

 Note: Chat number is auto-generated sequentially starting from 1.
+Both endpoints produce identical results and share the same backend infrastructure.

 ### Get All Chats for Application